 4. Content Creation Is a Big Part of the B2C Sales Strategy – Not So Much for B2B

 We now live in the ‘knowledge economy’ – consumers don’t want to be advertised to or sold to, they want to be helped and enlightened.
-B2C companies have become expert at this, at using information and storytelling to pull people in rather than selling to them.
+B2C companies have become experts at this, at using information and storytelling to pull people in rather than selling to them.

-B2C brands use a lot of content – social media posts, blog posts, videos, live interactions, influencer interviews and such – to connect with consumers on all the platforms that they frequent.
+B2C brands use a lot of content – social media posts, blog posts, videos, live interactions, influencer interviews, and such – to connect with consumers on all the platforms that they frequent.